github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 ===========================================

-This tutorial demonstrates how to build a simple model of the Firebase API in QL using the JavaScript type tracking library.
+This tutorial demonstrates how to build a simple model of the Firebase API in QL using the JavaScript type-tracking library.

-The type tracking library makes it possible to track values through properties and function calls, usually to recognize method calls and properties accessed on a specific type of object.
+The type-tracking library makes it possible to track values through properties and function calls, usually to recognize method calls and properties accessed on a specific type of object.

 This is an advanced topic and is intended for readers already familiar with the